What is Couples Therapy?

 - While in some programs couples can enroll together, the center focuses on individualized care to help each partner recover.
 At the same time, the other only joins in as a support system.

 - Couples addiction drug rehab also has several activities and exercises to keep the mind off the urge.
-It also helps them refine their communication skills by speaking to others By addressing the root causes of the addiction, it helps them develop ways of coping with the new changes.
+It also helps them refine their communication skills by speaking to others by addressing the root causes of the addiction, it helps them develop ways of coping with the new changes.

-During the therapy, both parties will work closely to identify the main cause of this addiction and work on a way to overcome it.
+Couples therapy is there to help when both or one person in a relationship is dealing with drug problems, during the therapy, both parties will work closely to identify the main cause of this addiction and work on a way to overcome it.

 How does substance abuse affect relationships?